h-shahid3/CMPT-417-FINAL/readme.md

 # FindMyPath - Multi Agent Pathfinding for Large Agents

 This project contains multiple solvers for the Multi-Agent Path Finding problem with large size (2x2 and 3x3) agents.
-Essentially, this means that the code in this repository allows the user to plan and visulize the movement of agents in such a manner that they find their way to their destinations without colliding with each other, while still taking as short of a path as possible.
+Essentially, this means that the code in this repository allows the user to plan and visualize the movement of agents in such a manner that they find their way to their destinations without colliding with each other, while still taking as short of a path as possible.
 Additionally, agents can be of varying sizes, up to a size that takes up an area of 3x3 spaces on a grid.